From The Benjamin Franklin Studios

 Record Mart and Buyer

-...and now about the brand new third edition...
+...and about the new third edition...

 "This comprehensive 350-page guide is ultimately all that devout Hendrix fans will ever need.
 Alphabetically compiling all of his works, including the rarest tracks and bootlegs, this is the third edition of the Benjamin Franklin Studios collection.
 Work began on the book back in September 1993, when it was serialised in Jimpress magazine.
 Following this, the first and second editions were released in 1996 and 1998, though an astonishing number of new Hendrix materials have surfaced in recent years, leaving compilers Geldeart and Rodham with the challenge of fitting this mountain of information into just one book.
 So what did they do?
 They divided this monster edition into three volumes.
 With a legacy of work as complex and vast as Hendrix’s you need to be extensive, and this really is, to say the least.
 An impressive piece of research alone, for the obsessive Hendrix collector this really is a must have."